 The current income assistance system in BC is fundamentally broken.
 People in desperate need are being denied assistance, and if lucky enough to navigate all the structural and administrative barriers to welfare and have their application accepted, they are subjected to a life of “survival,” struggling to meet the most basic needs of shelter and food.

-- Increase earnings exemptions, and remove arbitrary barriers that discourage, delay and deny people in need
+- Increase earnings exemptions, and remove clawbacks and arbitrary barriers that discourage, delay and deny people in need

 For more information, please read the following resources: